-I’m not gonna bore you with a huge spiel on how important blogging is.
+I’m not gonna tire you with a huge spiel on how important blogging is.

 You likely already know that–and if not, there are thousands of other blog posts available on the same topic.
 Just do a quick Google search for them.

-Instead, I’m gonna fire off a few benefits that B2B blog posts bring:
+Instead, I’m gonna fire off a few benefits that B2B blogging brings:

 - Websites with blogs generate 67% more leads